-The air travel industry is working hard to meet its obligations under the new law.
-For more information, please visit the Department for Transport website at http://www.dft.gov.uk/transportforyou/access/aviationshipping/
+The air travel industry is working hard to meet its obligations under the law.
+Please visit www.caa.co.uk/default.aspx?catid=2800&pagetype=90 to learn more.

 It is important to tell your airline, airport, booking agent or flight operator straight away if you have any problems receiving help.
-If you are not satisfied with the response or you wish to complain about a breach of the law, the Equality and Human Rights Commission can advise you on how to do this.
+If you are not satisfied with the response or you wish to complain about a breach of the law, the Civil Aviation Authority can advise you on how to do this.